 - Check the beans after 12 hours.
 At this point the mold will have started to grow and the beans will start generating their own heat.
 You may need to lower the temperature.

 - At some point between 24 and 48 hours your tempeh will be finished.
 You know it's done when the mold has thickened the tempeh into a single dense mass.
 (There might be some grey or black mold too, but you want to stop before there's too much black mold.)

 - At this point stop the fermentation by transferring to an airtight container and refrigerating for up to 1 week (see below for cooking and freezing instructions).

--The black and gray spots on the tempeh are the mold spores, and they are completely edible.
+-Black and gray spots may appear on the tempeh.
+These are the mold spores, and they are completely edible.
 The tempeh should smell nutty, mushroomy and it might have a hint of ammonia.
 If it smells bad, is mushy or slimy then throw it out.